Mondego/SourcererCC/README.md

 ## How to use it?
-In order to use it one needs to follow three steps: i) parsing; ii) indexing and; iii) searching We explaing each of these steps below:
+In order to use it one needs to follow three steps: i) parsing; ii) indexing and; iii) searching We explain each of these steps below:

 ### Step 1: Parsing